bisgardo/trashcal/README.md

 The tool consists of a few Bash and Python scripts.

-The Python part is installed by creating a virtualenv in the `script` folder and invoking the command `pip install -r requirements.txt`.
+The Python dependencies are installed by creating a virtualenv in the `script` folder and invoking the command `pip install -r requirements.txt`.

 ## Usage